mezzio/mezzio-authentication-session/docs/book/v1/config.md

 ## Example

-Below is an example demonstrating authentication configuration you might provide when using zend-expressive-authentication-session.
+Below is an example demonstrating authentication configuration you might provide when using mezzio-authentication-session.
 In particular:

-- It aliases the `PdoDatabase` user repository implementation from zend-expressive-authentication as the `UserRepositoryInterface` service.
+- It aliases the `PdoDatabase` user repository implementation from mezzio-authentication as the `UserRepositoryInterface` service.

 - It aliases the `PhpSession` adapter from this package to the `AuthenticationInterface` service.

-- It **does not** configure a `Zend\Expressive\Authentication\UserInterface` service, opting to use the default provided by zend-expressive-authentication.
+- It **does not** configure a `Mezzio\Authentication\UserInterface` service, opting to use the default provided by mezzio-authentication.

 - It configures the path `/login` as the URL to which unauthenticated users will be redirected.